fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/password-managers.md

 By the premise of non-existence of `definite security`, yes.

 All mainstream password managers use AES standard to encrypt your entries.
-There is now no yet mathematical solution to AES and also unlikey to have any in predictable future only if your private key is not leaked.
+There is now no yet mathematical solution to AES and also unlikely to have any in predictable future as long as your private key is not leaked.

 ## Which password manager should I choose?